 According to classical Buddhist teachings, we experience the world through six “sense doors,” or perceptual gateways.
-They are:

 The door of mind refers to our thoughts, emotions, and mental images.
 The Buddha taught that these six modes of perception define the totality of our experience—in other words, every moment of our lives involves experiences that are known by way of one of these sense doors.
 Further, the Buddha said that each experience received in this way is colored by a feeling tone, which is either pleasant, unpleasant, or neutral.